 Along with flexibility, the powder is popular for how easy and safe it is to use.
 This would make it a good choice for families trying to limit exposure to chemicals and those who want family projects that don’t involve much work.

 For that matter, chalky paint is popular for precisely this reason.
 It can be used on most types of surface with little to no prep work.
 The popularity is why so many brands have produced chalky paint of their own.

 In concept, the idea sounds like fun.
 There is no shortage of interest in arts and crafts, with many families turning to DIY projects to make their homes more interesting.
 You can see this on Pinterest too, with many different ideas out there.
 Chalky & Company fills a gap in this field too – helping to make DIY more accessible and easy to understand.

 Even so, there are some issues.
 For one thing, most of what Chalky & Company offers isn’t that unusual.
 You could often find similar products by looking at Hobby Lobby or similar stores.

 The main item that makes the company stand out is their Painters Powder and the ability to make chalky paint.
 Being able to create the paint is useful, as it lets people tailor the consistency to whatever project they have at hand.

 But, that being said, chalky paint is easy to buy.
 There are many brands out there that offer it and those products may be less expensive than what Chalky & Company sells.

 Overall, the products are fun and there is a significant market.
 But, they’re not unique and they’re likely to be overpriced compared to non-MLM companies.
 It would certainly be cheaper to buy the individual components from stores like Hobby Lobby, rather than choosing the kits from Chalky & Company.

-Well, as is often the case, Chalky & Company relies on a party model to sell products.
+As is often the case, Chalky & Company heavily relies on the party model.
 Here, members are hosting workshops with friends and family members.
 These workshops provide a way for the distributor to highlight the various products and make them all seem amazing.